 My recommendation: If you prefer watching someone else doing it to learn faster, a course is the best option you have.
 In this course, you start from the basics and build several projects to apply them (GPIO, web server, etc.)

 Strong points: Even if this is a course format, it’s pretty cheap, but you get the full tour of your Raspberry Pi.
 For a 4-hour course with several projects included, it’s worth it.

 Alternative: If you rather save some money to buy new hardware for now, you can check the tutorials on my YouTube channel.
-I often use it to illustrate blog posts on this website, but you can also watch a playlist separately.
+I’m no longer active on this platform, but you can still access all the (old) videos for free.

 My recommendation: Etcher is a free tool to flash OS images on SD cards that I often recommend in my posts.
 It’s available on any operating system (Windows, Linux, macOS) and easy to use.